 New Bridge Design // Connections in New Westminster // Connections in Surrey // Environmental Assessment

-The Pattullo Bridge is a key connection between the communities of Surrey and New Westminster.
-The new toll-free four-lane bridge will provide important improvements for everyone using the bridge, including people who are driving, cycling or walking, as well as communities on either side of the bridge:
+The stal̕əw̓asəm Bridge is a four-lane, toll-free bridge that will provide important improvements for all users, including people who are driving, cycling or walking, as well as communities on either side of the bridge.
+These improvements include:

-• Dedicated walking and cycling lanes, separated from traffic by a barrier on both sides of the bridge; and
+- Dedicated walking and cycling lanes, separated from traffic by a barrier on both sides of the bridge

-The new bridge will improve safety and reliability for drivers, cyclists and walkers, as well as goods movement.
-It will be designed to meet modern seismic, structural, and roadway design standards.
+The stal̕əw̓asəm Bridge will improve safety and reliability for drivers, cyclists and walkers, as well as goods movement.
+It was designed to meet modern seismic, structural, and roadway design standards.

-The new bridge will be located just upstream and northeast of the existing bridge and will optimize the use of the existing road network and travel patterns.
-The existing bridge will remain in use until the new bridge is open to traffic.
-Once the new bridge is open, the existing bridge will be removed.
-View the map to see where the new bridge will be located.
-The new bridge will be built to allow for potential future expansion to six lanes.
+The stal̕əw̓asəm Bridge is locatedjust upstream and northeast of the Pattullo Bridge and will optimize the use of the existing road network and travel patterns.
+Deconstruction of the Pattullo Bridge is underway.
+The new bridge has been built to allow for potential future expansion to six lanes.
+Learn more about the stal̕əw̓asəm Bridge opening

 New Bridge Design